President of Iraq: Presidential Palaces

 In the early days of the Iraqi Republic in 1958, neither the head of the Sovereign Council, Muhammad Najib al-Rubaie, nor the Prime Minister, Abdul Karim Qassem, took any palace to be an official republican palace for the state.
 Al-Rubaie stayed in his personal home before 14 July 1958.
 Qassem also remained in his home before the revolution, while his office at the Ministry of Defense was taken as his official office in his capacity as prime minister.
 Sometimes he slept there.

 With Abd al-Salam's accession to power in 1963, he focused his attention on the palace that was being built during the reign of King Faisal II and in which he was to marry later.
 Abd al-Salam took care of the palace and completed it in 1965, the first republican palace of Iraq.

 And it continued as a republican palace until 2003, at the beginning of the American occupation of Iraq.

 The American forces used it as a headquarters in the first days of the occupation, then made it into an American embassy until 1 January 2009, when the Iraqi government took over it, restored it and changed its name to the Government Palace.
-In 2012, the Arab summit postponed from last year was held in this palace 2011.
+In 2012, the Arab summit postponed from the previous year was held in this palace.

 The current presidential palace in which the Iraqi president resides is the Peace Palace, which was built during the era of Saddam Hussein.
 Another complex used as a presidential palace during Saddam Hussein's rule was the Radwaniyah presidential palace complex.
 In addition, there are a scattered number of presidential palaces in Baghdad and the rest of the provinces, such as the Sujood Palace and Al-Faw Palace in Baghdad, and the presidential palaces in Mosul, Basra, Tikrit and Babylon.